-The newly launched properties were well received largely due to the strategy of offering competitively priced properties that attracted a broad demographic of buyers, complemented by robust marketing strategies across diverse channels.
-The marketing strategies included leveraging on digital media, print advertising, engaging roadshows, organising festive community events as well as active communication on the website and social media accounts. townships in southern Johor is set to transform the region, with potential for new factories, housing development and increased migration to Johor.10 The development of Johor as a hub for data centres, driven by investments from tech giants such as TikTok, Nvidia and Microsoft, is also transforming the region and contributing to the overall growth of the property market in Johor11.
-These infrastructure projects are expected to spur economic growth and stimulate the property market in 2025.
+The Johor-Singapore Special Economic Zone in Malaysia, spanning 3,571 square kilometres across cities and townships in southern Johor is set to transform the region, with potential for new factories, housing development and increased migration to Johor.
+The development of Johor as a hub for data centres, driven by investments from tech giants such as TikTok, Nvidia and Microsoft, is also transforming the region and contributing to the overall growth of the property market in Johor These infrastructure projects are expected to spur economic growth and stimulate the property market in 2025.